Tort reform: Medical malpractice

 Tort reform advocates argue that by limiting the threat of frivolous lawsuits, the medical industry would migrate away from practising defensive medicine.
 This would reduce the number of unnecessary tests and procedures, typically performed under patient request, thereby reducing the costs of medical care in general.
 As an argument against the current system, tort reformers link the rising costs of premiums for physicians' medical malpractice insurance to the rising cost of personal and group policy health insurance coverage.
 California's Medical Injury Compensation Reform Act has been cited as a model for tort reform in health care.
 Others deny that medical malpractice suits play a significant role in the cost of health care.
-Including legal fees, insurance costs, and payouts, the cost of all US malpractice suits comes to less than one-half of 1 percent of health-care spending.
+Including legal fees, insurance costs, and payouts, the cost of all US malpractice suits comes to less than one-half of 1 per cent of health-care spending.
 Other recent research suggests that malpractice pressure makes hospitals more efficient, not less so: "The recent focus by the American Medical Association and physicians about the dramatic increases in medical malpractice insurance premiums, and their suggestion of a cap on non-economic damages, deserves a closer look.
 According to Baicker and Chandra (2004), increases in premiums are not affected by past or present malpractice payments, but may increase due to other unrelated factors.
 Chandra, Nundy, and Seabury (2005) find that the rising cost of medical services may explain the bulk of the growth of "compensatory awards".
-They also find that the greatest ten percent of the malpractice payments have grown at a smaller pace than the average payment for the years 1991 and 2003.
+They also find that the greatest ten per cent of the malpractice payments have grown at a smaller pace than the average payment for the years 1991 and 2003.
 This means that the "medical malpractice crisis" is not necessarily fueled by the growth in malpractice payments.
 Furthermore, malpractice pressure actually forces our hospitals to be technically more efficient.
 This implies that existence of the medical malpractice system is beneficial, and its strength should not be diluted by either putting caps on non-economic damages or by decreasing the statute of limitations."
 Some say that federal licensing is a better approach and a strong central regulatory body is the answer to deal with negligent physicians who cross state lines.

 According to economist Reed Neil Olsen, "...tort law generally and medical malpractice specifically serve two legitimate purposes.
 First, the law serves to compensate victims for their losses.
 Second, the threat of liability serves to deter future accidents."
 Tort reformers maintain that the present tort system is an expensive and inefficient way to compensate those injured.